-1. INTRODUCTION
+1. Introduction

 The demand for public transport is increasing continuously not only for large, but also for medium and smaller sized cities in order to mitigate congestion and to provide flexible mobility.
-There is still an ongoing cross-disciplinary discussion about costs, flexibility and environmental impacts of tram (Light Rail Transport) versus Bus (Bus Rapid Transport) solutions (1-3).
-Interestingly, potential adverse effects of noise and especially vibrations are rarely discussed, while effects of air pollution and related climate issues are discussed (4).
+There is still an ongoing crossdisciplinary discussion about costs, flexibility and environmental impacts of tram (Light Rail Transport) versus Bus (Bus Rapid Transport) solutions [1-3].
+Interestingly, potential adverse effects of noise and especially vibrations were rarely discussed, while effects of air pollution and related climate issues are discussed [4].

-Moreover, publications covering both noise and vibration measurements in homes are rare and only few consider health aspects (5,6).
-The current scientific knowledge regarding tramway immissions is poor, compared with the knowledge base regarding conventional rail.
+Moreover, publications covering both noise and vibration measurements in homes are rare and only few considered health aspects [5,6].
+The current scientific knowledge regarding tramway immissions is poor compared with that of conventional rail.

-While the body of evidence for railway induced vibration (7) and associated health impacts (8-13) increased substantially during the last decade, the research of tram noise, vibrations and secondary sounds has never received that level of attention.
+While the body of evidence for railway vibration [7] and associated health impacts [8-13] increased michael.cik@tugraz.at substantially during the last decade, the study of tram noise, vibrations and secondary sounds has never received that level of attention.
 This is particularly surprising, because the tramway systems and its use have undergone a profound change in the past two decades.

-The typical weight of modern trams in use is now around 40 tons compared with 25 to 30 tons of older trams.
+The typical weight of modern trams in use is now around 40 tons compared with 25 to 30 tons of the older trams.
 However, the track systems were often not properly adapted to the new demands.
 Moreover, the tram services were extended into the night and morning hours.
-These hours are very sensitive and elicit annoyance and sleep disturbance, as the signal to noise ratio increases.
-This is mainly because the overall traffic noise decreases and silence is interrupted by passing trams, which is the case especially in quieter suburban areas.
-These so-called shoulder hours (10 to 12 pm and 5 to 7 am) are known as sensitive times for disturbing the sleep and restoration process (14,15).
-Eventually,
+These hours are very sensitive to elicit annoyance and sleep disturbance, as the signal to noise ratio increases when the other traffic noise decreases, especially in quieter suburban areas.
+These so-called shoulder hours (22 to 24 pm and 5 to 7am) are known sensitive times for disturbing the sleep and restoration process [14,15].
+Eventually, noise and vibrations show potential mutual interactive effects on annoyance and sleep disturbance [16-22].